A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Introduction

 \section{Introduction}

-Modeling complex phenomena in engineering problems involves formulating and solving partial differential equations (PDEs).
-Numerical methods such as the Finite Element Method (FEM) \cite{liu2022eighty}, the Finite Difference Method (FDM \cite{sod1978survey}), or spectral methods \cite{shen2011spectral} are used to solve these PDEs, among others.
-Despite their strong performance in solving complex systems of equations, these numerical methods must be applied repeatedly when problem parameters - such as initial and boundary conditions, source terms, or PDE coefficients-vary.
+Modeling complex phenomena in engineering problems typically involves formulating and solving partial differential equations (PDEs).
+Numerical methods such as the Finite Element Method (FEM) \cite{liu2022eighty}, the Finite Difference Method (FDM) \cite{sod1978survey}, and spectral methods \cite{shen2011spectral} are commonly used to solve these PDEs.
+Despite their strong performance in handling complex systems of equations, these numerical methods must be applied repeatedly whenever problem parameters—such as initial and boundary conditions, source terms, or PDE coefficients—vary.

-The very same issue also holds for some deep learning (DL) techniques such as physics-informed neural networks (PINNs).
-Here the idea is to incorporate physical constraints (i.e. all the conditions and constraints in the given boundary value problem) to evaluate solutions instantly after optimizing the neural network (NN) hyperparameters \cite{karniadakis2021physics}.
-See also other extensions for PINN applied to heterogeneous domains \cite{Rao2021, REZAEI2022PINN, Harandi2023}.
-Although PINNs have great advantages, such as real-time prediction and facilitating the process of inverse design, see \cite{Luinverse, Chen2020}, they often lack generality and training them for the new set of PDE coefficients is computationally expensive or may even lead to failure in finding the solution, see \cite{WANG2022why, krishnapriyan2021characterizing}.
+The same problem applies to certain deep learning (DL) techniques, such as physics-informed neural networks (PINNs).
+The core idea behind PINNs is to incorporate physical constraints, i.e., all conditions and requirements defined in a given boundary value problem, to evaluate solutions immediately after optimizing the neural network (NN) hyperparameters \cite{karniadakis2021physics}.
+For applications of PINNs in heterogeneous domains, see \cite{Rao2021, REZAEI2022PINN, Harandi2023}.